Beginning the Change Journey

 A gender audit is an important tool to collect the data needed to support the development of workplace-gender equity strategies.
 It can also assist in the measure and evaluation of the success of these initiatives.

 The Quick Audit Tool and Checklist for Gender Responsive Organisations can be utilised by employees or managers to self-assess the current environment of the workplace.
-The results can then be used to support a business case for a later full gender equity audit.
+The results can then be used to support a business case for a whole-of-organisation gender audit.

-Once a workplace has secured genuine commitment through leadership, a fuller gender equity audit can be conducted with the involvement of WHISE or an external agency or consultant, who can tailor an audit package to reflect your specific workplace needs.
+Once a workplace has secured genuine commitment through leadership, WHISE or an external agency or consultant, can support you to tailor an audit package to reflect your specific workplace needs.

 WHISE, in conjunction with Women’s Information and Referral Exchange (WIRE) have created a guide on how to choose a family violence and gender equity training and consultancy that will deliver results for your organisation.